syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/MS-Excel-Like-Features.md

 For more information about the `Undo-Redo`, See [Undo - Redo](/windowsforms/grid/undo-redo)

 ## Find and Replace
-The GridControl provides the support to search and replace the text and numbers like the Find and Replace feature of Excel.
+The Windows Forms GridControl provides the support to search and replace the text and numbers like the Find and Replace feature of Excel.
 This feature can be added to the GridControl by including the `Syncfusion.GridHelperClasses.Windows.dll` to the assembly reference.
 The following classes are used to implement the `Find and Replace` technique in GridControl.

 * [GridFindReplaceDialogSink](http://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.GridFindReplaceDialogSink.html)<br/>
 * [GridFindReplaceDialog](http://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.GridFindReplaceDialog.html)<br/>